spxtr/spxtr.github.io/hoffcode/hoffstuff.md

 <span id="attrib">*Written in May 2020 by [spxtr](https://github.com/spxtr).
 All of the code used to generate the figures is available on [GitHub](https://github.com/spxtr/spxtr.github.io).
 Feel free to open issues and pull requests.*</span>

 Crystals have a recurring lattice structure with periodicities of a few times \\(10^{-10}\\) meters.
-In a magnetic field, electrons in the crystal will undergo cyclotron motion with a different periodicity related to the strength of the field.
-In 1976, Douglas Hofstadter published a paper[[1]](#fn1) describing the interesting behavior that appears in 2D systems as the two periodicities become comparable.
+In a magnetic field, electrons in the crystal undergo cyclotron motion with a different periodicity.
+In 1976, Douglas Hofstadter described[[1]](#fn1) the interesting behavior that appears in 2D systems as the two periodicities become comparable.
 The energy spectrum of such systems is a beautiful fractal butterfly.
 Let's compute it!

 1. [Background](#background)
 1. [Hofstadter's original method](#original)